Sorry, you need to enable JavaScript to visit this website.

 What do afterschool programs offer?

-The afterschool schedule offers an hour of academic support including approximately 20 minutes of homework time.
+The afterschool schedule offers an hour of academic support, including about 20 minutes of homework.
 Supper or snack is served to all students free of charge.
 60-90 minutes of enrichment activities are also provided.
-This can include activities on themes such as character, gratitude, friendship, or anti-bullying, as well as physical activities, arts, or STEM.
+This can include activities on themes such as character, gratitude, friendship, or anti-bullying, as well as physical activities, arts, or STEM (Science, Technology, Engineering and Math).
 Some enrichment is led by DCPS staff, and some is provided by partner organizations.
 Enrichment offerings will vary during the school year and from school to school.

 Participation in high-quality afterschool programming has been proven to improve school attendance, academic achievement, and attitudes toward learning.
 Students attending two and a half hours of afterschool programs each day gain the equivalent of nearly two months of learning time.